The role of clinical trials in cancer treatment

 Public listings of clinical trials

-ACF’s involvement in clinical trials
+The ACF is involved in clinical trials

 Supporting and investing in clinical trials to expand treatment options for cancer patients is the Anticancer Fund’s core activity.
 We screen, select and zoom in on valuable research, aiming for the best use of research funds and the greatest benefits for patients.